djipco/webmidi/website/api/classes/WebMidi.md

 4. specified callback (if any) is executed
 5. promise is resolved

-The promise is fulfilled with an object containing two properties (`inputs` and `outputs`) that contain arrays of available inputs and outputs, respectively.
+The promise is fulfilled with the WebMidi object.

 **Important note**: starting with Chrome v77, a page using Web MIDI API must be hosted on a secure origin (`https://`, `localhost` or `file:///`) and the user will always be prompted to